 Photographs, exhibitions

-● Blue Collage for violin, cello and symphony orchestra, May 2024, planned recording with Triin Ruubel (violin), Indrek Leivategija (cello), Estonian National Symphony Orchestra and conductor Neeme Järvi
+● Blue Collage for violin, cello and symphony orchestra, October 2024 – recording; October 18th, 2024 Estonia Concert Hall, Tallinn – live premiere, performers Triin Ruubel (violin), Indrek Leivategija (cello), Estonian National Symphony Orchestra and conductor Neeme Järvi; will be released on CD in 2025

-● Earth’s Face – photo exhibition, opening August 17th, 2014 Põlva Culture Centre, in the frames of European Culture Capital Tartu 2024
+● Earth’s Face – photo exhibition by Peeter Vähi in Põlva Culture Centre, in the frames of European Culture Capital Tartu 2024

 Peeter Vähi’s works are characterized by broad-minded stylistic versatility, listener-friendly sound, skilful application of exotic instruments and electronic facilities, a wide range of moods from philosophical and meditative right through to Baroque movements.
 Noteworthy are composer’s wide horizons, in his vocal compositions he has used the lyrics (in addition to his native Estonian language) in Sanskrit, Tibetan, German, English, Old-Prussian, Seto, Latvian, Russian, Latin, Japanese, Fulani and Coptic languages.
 His most important works are oratorio Mary Magdalene Gospel, Mystical Uniting for chamber ensemble, cantata Supreme Silence for mezzo-soprano, male choir and handbells, African initiation rite In the Mystical Land of Kaydara for narrator, vocal soloists, two choirs and symphony orchestra, Forty-two and To the Mother for sinfonietta orchestra, flute concerto Chant of the Celestial Lake.